Planning-Inspectorate/devops-test-app/README.md

-# template-app-service
+# DevOps Test App

-A template App Service - used for testing DevOps processes and updates
+A test service - used for testing DevOps processes and updates